getreu/tp-note/doc/source/tp-note--manpage.md

 to have full control over the whole file name through note's YAML front matter.
 For example, for some reason, you have changed the document's date in the front matter and you want to change the chronological sort tag as well.
-In order to overwrite the note's sort-tag on disk, you can add the `sort_tag` variable to its front matter:
+In order to overwrite the note's sort-tag on disk, you can add the `tag` variable to its front matter: